Banner image placeholder

 About me

-The bulk of research concerns the importance of the imagination in moral disagreement about animals and its role in persuasion and moral change.
+My current research examines the importance of the imagination in disagreement about animals and its role in persuasion and moral change.
 This has been informed by more than a decade of work as a grassroots animal activist.
-For my latest thinking on these topics, follow me on my Substack: Dumpster Rat Dispatch
+I write about these topics for a general audience on my Substack, Dumpster Rat Dispatch

-Currently, I am working on two articles--one on the limitations of argument as a means of persuading others of the value of animal life, another that construes veganism as a kind of ritualized rejection of the prevailing dogma of human supremacy--a monograph on the current controversy over the Spanish bullfight, and an edited collection of essays with my former advisor, Deborah Slicer, on animals’ senses of humor.
+Right now I am working on two articles: one on the limitations of argument as a means of persuading others of the value of animal life, another that construes veganism as a kind of ritualized rejection of the prevailing dogma of human supremacy.
+Additionally, I am editing a collection of essays with my former advisor, Deborah Slicer, on animals’ senses of humor.

 When not writing or teaching, I am either running long distances on the trails that I love, distributing food to those who need it, attending protests with the local vegans, or hand-sewing my own clothes.